portellam/auto-xorg/README.md

 However my Laptop has some issues:
 * **lspci** parses Intel VGA driver **"i915"** (which is blacklisted and superseded by **"modesetting**").
 This driver mis-match causes Auto-Xorg to write an invalid Xorg configuration file.
 * the laptop does not support VGA passthrough at all.
 For this use-case, Auto-Xorg will provide zero benefit.

-## To-do
-In the future, I would like to create a specific, distro-independent function.
-The function will check for if the more recent Intel driver (**"modesetting"**) is present or not, and apply an Xorg file accordingly.